modicio/modicio/doc/api.md

   * `variant_timestamp=STRING`
   * `variant_UUID=String`
   * `delimiter?=INT`
+  * `closed_only?=BOOLEAN = true`
 * Returns
   * JSON Body

 Get the metadata of all known running versions of the specified variant.
 The response size can be delimited to the k most recent versions.
+If closed_only, then only closed fragments will be regarded.

 ---